lukso-network/website-support-center/docs/extension/guides/set-wallet-recovery.md

 ---
-sidebar_label: '🦊 Set Wallet Recovery'
+sidebar_label: '👛 Set Wallet Recovery'
 sidebar_position: 6
-description: 'Extension Support: How to set up wallet recovery'
+description: 'How to set up wallet recovery on the LUKSO Universal Profile Extension?'
 ---

 # Set Wallet Recovery

-If you want an autonomous backup for your Universal Profile, you can add an existing wallet as a recovery controller.
+If you want a personal backup solution for your Universal Profile, you can add another wallet as a recovery controller.

 ## Preparation